 If applicants have previously been denied admission to Berkeley on the basis of their English language proficiency, they must submit new test scores that meet the current minimum from one of the standardized tests.
-Where to Apply Visit the Berkeley Graduate Division application page (http://grad.berkeley.edu/admissions/apply).
+Official TOEFL score reports must be sent directly from Educational Test Services (ETS).
+The institution code for Berkeley is 4833.
+Official IELTS score reports must be mailed directly to our office from British Council.
+TOEFL and IELTS score reports are only valid for two years.
+Where to Apply Visit the Berkeley Graduate Division application page (http:// grad.berkeley.edu/admissions/apply).
 Admission to the Program The Department of Demography requires all applicants to take the general portion of the Graduate Record Examination.
 Applicants may apply for the Master's in Demography, PhD in Demography or the PhD in Sociology and Demography.
+Graduate Record Examinations (GRE): is required for our Ph.D program.
+GRE scores are only valid for 5 years.
+There are no minimum required scores.
 Normative Time Requirements Normative Time to Advancement Normative time to advancement to doctoral candidacy for the Demography PhD is six semesters from the time the student entered the program.
 Demography students are to complete all required coursework for the Demography master's degree, whether or not they choose to earn the MA degree.
 Required courses (i.e., 110, C126 or 200, C175, 210) must be taken on a letter-grade basis.
 At the end of the first year, all students must pass a comprehensive final examination on demographic methods and substance.
 MA candidates receive their degree upon successful completion of this examination and all necessary coursework.
 PhD students advance to the second and third years of study, which consists of obtaining the ancillary master's degree (if the student doesn't already have a master's degree relevant to their doctoral studies), taking a foreign language exam, writing a dissertation prospectus, taking required CITI training courses and passing the oral qualifying exam.
 Normative Time in Candidacy Normative time in doctoral candidacy for the Demography PhD degree is four semesters.
 Total Normative Time Total normative time is ten semesters.